GoPlausible/.github/profile/README.md

 ## AlgoPOAP concept:
 [top↑](#algopoap)

-The original idea of POAP on blockchain is developed for Ethereum ecosystem and is Token based and lacks many features.
-AlgoPOAP elevates, extends and expands that original idea and implements it on Algorand.

 AlgoPOAP dApp is consisted of a frontend calling an Algorand ASC system in which ASCs use each other via inner transactions and C2C calls.